drts01/notes/stackedit/presentations/2019-py-pkging.md

 _notes:
  - A distribution package is more commonly referred to with the single words “package” or “distribution”
- - tar and then scp
+ - tar and curl w/ versioning, aka pip